Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Vertex operator algebras and conformal blocks

 If $\Mbb$ is also a weak $\Vbb_1\times\cdots\times\Vbb_N$-module, then a linear map $T:\Wbb\rightarrow\Mbb$ intertwining the actions of $\Vbb_1,\dots,\Vbb_N$ is called a \textbf{(homo)morphism of weak $\Vbb_1\times\cdots\times\Vbb_N$-modules}.
 All such maps form a vector space $\Hom_{\Vbb_1\times\cdots\times\Vbb_N}(\Wbb,\Mbb)$. {Hom@$\Hom_{\Vbb_1\times\cdots\times\Vbb_N}(\Wbb,\Mbb)$} \end{df}

 \begin{rem} A weak $\Vbb_1\otimes\cdots\otimes \Vbb_N$-module (where $\Vbb_1\otimes\cdots\otimes \Vbb_N$ is viewed as a single VOA) is obviously a weak $\Vbb_1\times\cdots\times\Vbb_N$-module.
-One can prove that the converse is true by checking the weak associativity \cite{LL-introduction}.\footnote{We are grateful to Haisheng Li for informing us of this fact.} We will discuss this in more details in Sec. \ref{lb34}. \end{rem}
+A version of the converse can also be proved by checking the weak associativity \cite{LL-introduction}.\footnote{We are grateful to Haisheng Li for informing us of this fact.} We will discuss this in more details in Sec. \ref{lb34}. \end{rem}

 \begin{df} If $\Mbb$ is a weak $\Vbb_1\times\cdots\times\Vbb_N$-module and $\Ebb\subset \Mbb$ is a subset, then we say \textbf{$\Ebb$ generates $\Mbb$} {00@Generating subsets of weak $\Vbb^{\times N}$-modules} if $\Mbb$ is spanned by